la2050/archive/_projects/2016/leaders-readers-growing-school-libraries-and-minds-one-book-at-a-time.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Leaders+Readers will flood approximately 50,000 titles, as part of its book drive program, to the 12 elementary schools that make up the Lynwood Unified School District to support learning and academic excellence.
+At each school, we will restock the school library and classroom libraries, as well as hold a “Choose + Keep” Book Fair for students to start their own home libraries giving these students access to the reading materials needed to inspire and engage.
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Early education","Student education pipeline"]